 Chambers of commerce and other local business organizations can also attest to the customer’s reputation in the industry and provide ‘soft knowledge’ about your customers’ values and involvement in the communities where they operate.

 - Trade credit insurers

-Another source of information can be your .
+Another source of information can be your trade credit insurer.
 Trade credit insurance offered by an international expert such as Allianz Trade includes a customer credit check process.
 Our proprietary intelligence network analyses daily changes in corporate solvency representing 92% of global GDP and attributes a health score to all companies via a risk grading.
 This customer health score helps you make accurate credit decisions.

-- Country and region: analyse the economic, political and business outlook in the company’s geographic area for both the short- and mid-term.
+- Country and region: analyze the economic, political and business outlook in the company’s geographic area for both the short- and midterm.